Improving the website usability & uX of campus-wide university report

 Summary

 In Fall 2023, I joined the ATEX (Academic Technology Experience) Team, Division of IT, in the University of Maryland as a Design and Communication specialist Graduate Assistant.
-I improved our flagship semester report website's usability through thoughtful evaluation and redesign roadmaps, resulting in a greatly improved readability and praised by our partners in other schools.
+I improved our flagship semester report website's usability through thoughtful evaluation and redesign roadmaps, resulting in a greatly improved engagement from executive level stakeholders and partner schools..

 Timeline